 One of the most obvious signs that a guitar pick is worn out is when it snaps in half while you’re playing.
 Sudden snapping happens when the point of contact between your strings and pick becomes too thin and brittle to hold its shape.
 When this occurs, the pick breaks off instead of bending.

 If some strings buzz when you play them, then your current pick isn't thick enough for them (or maybe just not shaped quite right).
 Try switching up things like thicknesses or angles until everything sounds nice and smooth again.

-Also, uneven pick edges can negatively affect your guitar's sound quality and playability.
+Uneven pick edges can also negatively affect your guitar's sound quality and playability.
 The jagged edges can catch against the strings and disrupt your flow.
 So if you find your pick getting stuck in the strings, it's time to replace it.

 When a guitar string vibrates in response to being struck by an older, worn-in electric guitar pick instead of ringing out cleanly like a new one would, those vibrations resonate over time into a deep and rich tone.

-It's also important to point out here that since electric guitars are louder than acoustic ones (or at least they can be), using older electric guitar picks will help keep them from screeching out too much while still allowing them room for their unique qualities as well.
+It's also important to point out here that since electric guitars are louder than acoustic ones (or at least they can be), using older electric guitar picks will help keep them from screeching out too much while still allowing them room for their unique qualities to shine.

 Many guitar picks are available on the market, but the most common materials used to make them are celluloid, nylon, and Delrin.
 Each material wears down at a different rate depending on how often you use them and how aggressively you play.

 Nylon picks, for example, are flexible and durable.
 They’re easy to grip and last longer than other materials like celluloid.
 While celluloid picks provide a warm tone, they’re not as durable, so they may not last as long as you want them to.

 The thickness of your guitar pick will also affect its lifespan.
 Guitar picks typically come in one of four different gauges: